Camogie: Ireland

-An Cumann Camógaíochta has a similar structure to the Gaelic Athletic Association, with an Annual Congress every spring which decides on policy and major issues such as rule changes, and an executive council, the Árd Chómhairle which deals with short-term issues and governance.
+An Cumann Camógaíochta has a similar structure to the Gaelic Athletic Association, with an Annual Congress every spring which decides on policy and major issues such as rule changes, and an executive council—the Ard Chomhairle—which deals with short-term issues and governance.
 The game is administered from a headquarters in Croke Park in Dublin.
-Each of 28 county boards takes control of its own affairs (all of the Irish counties except Fermanagh, Leitrim and Sligo), with the number of clubs ranging from 58 in Cork to one in Leitrim.
+Each of 28 county boards takes control of its own affairs (all of the Irish counties except Fermanagh, Leitrim and Sligo), with the number of clubs ranging from 63 in Cork to one in Leitrim.
 There are four provincial councils and affiliates in Asia, Australia, Britain, Europe, New York, New Zealand and North America.
+However, Ireland does not have as much local coverage of ladies' sport as other countries such as Australia.

 Clubs

 Ireland

-There are 539 camogie clubs, of which 513 are based on the island of Ireland, 47 in Connacht, 196 in Leinster, 160 in Munster, and 110 in Ulster.
+There are 538 camogie clubs, of which 513 are based on the island of Ireland, 47 in Connacht, 195 in Leinster, 160 in Munster, and 110 in Ulster.

 Connacht

 There are 47 camogie teams in Connacht.

 Leinster

-There are 196 camogie teams in Leinster.
+There are 195 camogie teams in Leinster.